andistro/app/wiki/en-US/README.md

 ```

 >[!NOTE]
-> If you type the command `andistro` without any addition and press enter (↵), the selection
+> If you type the command `andistro` without any addition and press enter (↵), the selection menu will appear.